josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/resources.md

 > Beware that resource files (*.tres/*.res) will store the path of the script
 > they use in the file.
 When loaded, they will fetch and load this script as an
 > extension of their type.
 This means that trying to assign an
-> inner class of a script (i.e. using the class keyword in GDScript) won't
+> inner class of a script (i.e. using the `class` keyword in GDScript) won't
 > work.
 Godot will not serialize the custom properties on the script inner class properly.
 >
-> In the example below, Godot would load the Node script, see that it doesn't
+> In the example below, Godot would load the `Node` script, see that it doesn't
-> extend Resource, and then determine that the script failed to load for the
+> extend `Resource`, and then determine that the script failed to load for the
 > Resource object since the types are incompatible.
 >
 > .. tabs::